 - Encrypt data being conveyed between the Host and VM.

 - Traffic segmentation can be achieved by employing VLANs within a single VM switch.

-- Place workloads of different trust levels in different physical servers or security domain.
+- Place workloads of different trust levels in different physical servers or security domains.

 - Dormant VMs should be routinely checked or have restricted access.

-- To avoid double-checking of reports or analysis, it is necessary to install a single unifying security policy and management system for both virtual and physical environments.
+- To avoid double-checking reports or analysis, installing a single unifying security policy and management system for both virtual and physical environments is necessary.